Pathways to William & Mary

 - As part of the transfer process, all students are strongly encouraged to complete a CSS PROFILE

-The purpose of the William & Mary Co-Enrollment Program (Bridge Program) is to provide potential transfer students from RBC the opportunity to acclimate themselves to W&M. Co-Enrollment allows Richard Bland College students to take courses at W&M while pursuing their associate’s degree at RBC and working towards completion of the Guaranteed Admission Agreement.
+The purpose of the William & Mary Bridge Program is to provide potential transfer students from RBC the opportunity to acclimate themselves to W&M. Richard Bland College students in the program take courses at W&M while pursuing their associate’s degree at RBC and working towards completion of the Guaranteed Admission Agreement.